 To take a screenshot that also includes mouse pointer graphics, be sure that the option Show Mouse Pointer is ticked in the Options menu after selecting the Capture Entire Screen, Capture Selected Window or Capture Selected Portion option.

 The mouse pointer always shows up in screen recordings, but you can have it replaced with visual cues for button presses.
 Just tick Show Mouse Clicks from the Options menu—any mouse clicks you make during the screen-recording session will appear as animated circles in your video.

 If Remember Last Selection is checked in the Options menu, clicking the icons for screenshotting the selected portion of the screen or recording parts of the screen will automatically load your previously made screen selection.
 This is especially useful when taking multiple screenshots in sequence of the same dynamic area, like a YouTube window.

 Selecting audio source

-Before initiating a screen recording session, you can optionally choose your preferred audio source underneath the Microphone heading from the Options menu To record your voice or other audio with the screen recording, choose your built-in microphone or one of the available audio recording devices connected to the computer.
+Before initiating a screen recording session, you can optionally choose your preferred audio source underneath the Microphone heading from the Options menu.
+To record your voice or other audio with the screen recording, choose your built-in microphone or one of the available audio recording devices connected to the computer.

-To record a silent screencast, select None
+To record a silent screencast, select the option None.

 Choose your mode by clicking Capture Entire Screen, Capture Selected Window or Capture Selected Portion, then hit the Capture button on the right side.